jmakeig/modulesdb/README.md

       --walk                Whether to recusively push all of the files to the modules database before begining observation.
       --debug               Print out some extra debugging information.
+      --after AFTER, -a AFTER
+                            A script to be invoked after a file is pushed to the remote modules database.
+This is _not_ invoked after a directory walk (--walk).
+This also doesn't currently support piping input in or handling output or errors.

 ### Dot file configuration